JamiKettunen/firmware-mainline-oneplus5/README.md

 # firmware-mainline-oneplus5
-Device firmware files needed for e.g. Wi-Fi and Bluetooth on the mainline kernel
+Device firmware files needed for e.g. Wi-Fi and Bluetooth on the mainline kernel.

+## Instructions
+All firmware in this repository is expected to be placed in this exact structure under `/lib/firmware/` on the phone.